rse-ops/flux-core-python/doc/man7/flux-jobtap-plugins.rst

 job.dependency.*
   The ``job.dependency.*`` topic allows a dependency plugin to notify the job-manager that it handles a given dependency _scheme_.
-The job-manager will scan the ``attirbutes.system.dependencies`` array, if provided, and issue a ``job.dependency.SCHEME`` callback for each listed dependency.
+The job-manager will scan the ``attributes.system.dependencies`` array, if provided, and issue a ``job.dependency.SCHEME`` callback for each listed dependency.
   If no plugin has registered for ``SCHEME``, then the job is rejected.
   The plugin should then call ``flux_jobtap_dependency_add(3)`` to add